Some services provided are not covered under our contract with the NHS and therefore attract charges. Examples include the following:

 What will I be charged?

 GPs tell patients in advance if they will be charged, and what the fee will be.
-You request will be discussed and you will be advised off any charges and time frames (usually 5-10 working days) in advance.
+Your request will be assessed and you will be advised of any charges, time frames (usually 10 working days) and requirements (if an appointment is necessary) in advance.
 It is practice policy to ensure payment is received in advance.
 This was introduced to eliminate requests for letters and reports which were later not required or not collected, yet precious GP time had been expended on them

 A list of suggested fees is AVAILABLE IN RECEPTION.
 A copy can be requested by email or by making a request at Reception.